 Do you want to gain an academic teaching qualification from a UK university which has been training teachers for over 100 years?

-Our PGCE Overseas programme provides two options: the Postgraduate Certificate In Education (PGCE) and the Professional Graduate Certificate in Education (PGCE).
+Our PGCE Education (Overseas) programme provides two options: the Postgraduate Certificate In Education (PGCE) and the Professional Graduate Certificate in Education (PGCE).